 However, if he’s passionate about a sport or other activity, we want to ensure he or his sister has the opportunity to participate.
 In the past few weeks, we’ve paid hundreds of dollars for fees and equipment for baseball, flag football, and soccer.
 These things will not get cheaper, especially as his sister (4 years old) starts to get involved in activities.

 Something our family loves to do is travel.
 We take several weekend trips every summer to the lake and prioritize other family vacations.
 We do what we can to use miles and points to offset the price of our travels, but that doesn’t eliminate the costs.

 Any family trips in the future mean two extra plane tickets, more expensive food bills, and additional expenses for activities.
 We are fortunate to be in a position to be able to travel with our family without going into debt.
 Of course, we could choose not to travel and would probably achieve financial independence a few years faster, but that’s not worth it.
 We’ve created many great memories through our adventures and will continue to do so.

 Family Over Self When Pursuing Financial Independence with Kids

 The important thing when pursuing financial independence is to keep putting one foot in front of the other.
 Small steps add up to huge wins over time.
 I don’t ever plan to fully retire, though at the same time advancing along the financial freedom spectrum provides us with options if my current job situation ever changes.

 Being a parent pursuing financial independence is a constant balancing act.
 We do our best to spend on things we really care about and cut costs ruthlessly on things we don’t.
 Even though we got a late start on our financial journey, having several years to get our finances in order before having our first child was a huge advantage.
-Our kids will hopefully never know what it’s like to live in a home drowning in debt.
+Hopefully, our kids will never know what it’s like to live in a home drowning in debt.
 So, is financial independence possible with children?
-Absolutely, but it definitely takes more work.
+Absolutely, but it takes more work.